asyncjs/async-website/_posts/2012-06-28-functional.md

 In which [Async][#async] and [Functional Brighton][#fbtn] join forces for a night of functionality.

 [Functional Programming][#fp] is an old paradigm with new interest that can reduce complexity and create more reusable, provable, scalable and composable programs.
 But what are the main features of functional programming?
 Why should you be interested?
 And why now?
-[Kingley Davies][#kingsley] will introduce the topic and its usefulness as a design pattern in JavaScript.
+[Kingley Davies][#kingsley] will introduce the topic and the benefits of using functional concepts both in JavaScript and in general.

 [Roy][#roy] is a new [statically typed][#statictype] functional language that compiles to JavasScript.
 It's designed to help with correctness, while being lightweight and working well with existing JavaScript code.
 [Richard Dallaway][#richard] will reveal its beauty, its warts and all.